Order of Australia Award Nominations

 Nominations are considered by the Council of the Order of Australia which makes recommendations direct to the Governor-General.
 Appointments in the Order of Australia are not made posthumously.
 However, a nomination will be considered if the person is alive when the nomination form is received by the Australian Honours and Awards Secretariat at Government House in Canberra.

-Awards in the Order of Australia are generally announced on Australia Day (26 January) and the Queen’s Birthday public holiday (June).
+Awards in the Order of Australia are generally announced on Australia Day (26 January) and the King’s Birthday public holiday (June).